BRITISH CAVY COUNCIL

 Points

-Head, Eyes & Ears Head to be short and broad, with a gently curving profile.
+Head, Eyes Head to be of good size, bold and broad, with a gently curving profile.
 10

 Eyes to be large, bright and bold and set with good width between.